oracle/docker-images/OracleWebLogic/README.md

 	$ docker run -d --name MS2 --link wlsadmin:wlsadmin -p 8002:8001 --env-file ./container-scripts/domain.properties -e ADMIN_PASSWORD=<admin_password> -e MS_NAME=MS2 --volumes-from wlsadmin 12214-domain createServer.sh

 The above scenario from this sample will give you a WebLogic domain with a cluster set up on a single host environment.

-### Clustering WebLogic on Docker containers across multiple hosts
-By using the sample, [`samples/1221-multihost`](samples/1221-multihost), which contains a set of scripts that leverage the [Docker Machine](https://docs.docker.com/machine/) and [Docker Swarm](https://docs.docker.com/swarm/), and by digging through the scripts that create the containers across multiple hosts, combined with the scripts inside [`1221-domain/container-scripts`](samples/1221-domain/container-scripts), you can learn the necessary steps to deploy this with different Docker setups.

-The basic idea behind this setup is that you must have all the containers across different hosts assigned to a specific [Docker Overlay Network](https://docs.docker.com/engine/userguide/networking/dockernetworks/#an-overlay-network), a feature of Docker 1.9 and later, that allows containers to join the same network even though they are running in different host environments.

 ## Choose your WebLogic distribution
 This project hosts two configurations (depending on the WebLogic version) for building Docker images with WebLogic 12c.